 Low latency and security are both crucial for finance apps.
 Unfortunately, some of the measures designed to secure applications can negatively impact performance, resulting in a tradeoff that financial companies can’t afford to make.
-That’s why Azion’s Edge Computing Platform is not only designed to maximize performance, but deliver robust protection for applications deployed at the edge.
+That’s why Azion’s Edge Platform is not only designed to maximize performance, but deliver robust protection for applications deployed at the edge.

-Financial companies such as Agibank and Lendico have leveraged our platform to improve compliance and observability, strengthen security, and significantly reduce latency in their applications.
+Financial companies such as Agibank and Provu have leveraged our platform to improve compliance and observability, strengthen security, and significantly reduce latency in their applications.
 This blog post will cover the security needs of finance apps, the cost of latency in trading and banking, and some of the key use cases and success stories enabled by our platform.

 Security Challenges in Finance Apps

 Although increasing numbers of customers are using mobile applications and websites to access their banking information, apply for loans, execute financial transactions and perform other banking or financial activities, customers are becoming increasingly concerned about cyberattacks that compromise their identity and financial information.
 This concern is justified given the frequency and scale of hacks at major financial institutions and financial intermediaries.
 Clients and customers will not trust their sensitive data and payment information to a company that lacks the necessary safeguards to protect their personal data.

 To build public and consumer trust, financial companies must adhere to strict compliance and regulatory practices to ensure the security and privacy of their customers’ data.
 Meeting these regulations requires not only the ability to secure customers’ data, but also visibility to monitor and audit how that data is being accessed.

 Creating Zero-Trust Security